yankyankpaste/markd/README.md

 Lovely stuff, so spent just a few hours over this week on this, managed to only get so far...

-- [x] can create bookmark, added to local storage
+- [x] can create and delete bookmark, NOT edit, added/updated to local storage
+- [x] nearly all components and utils (hooks) are written from ground up incase this was deemed cheating otherwise!
-- [x] added url validation
+- [x] custom form building added url validation
 - [x] added pagination (hard to see without many results but wrote this as a self commenting usePagination hook)
-- [x] nearly all components and utils (hooks) are written from ground up incase this was deemed cheating otherwise!

 Think would be useful to talk through and explain process.
 I also spent some time in framer to create initial screens.
 I cant share these easily (bloody accounts) but Ill try showing the most here...